tigase/siskin-im/README.md

 Sikin IM may be downloaded from the [App Store](https://itunes.apple.com/us/app/tigase-messenger/id1153516838).

+## TestFlight

+**WARNING: Testing version of the Siskin can be unstable and cause data loss, you are using it at your discretion.

+To sign up to TestFlight beta testing please use following link: https://testflight.apple.com/join/zDSl1D3s ot join the testing program.

 # Using software

 After installation of Siskin IM it will suggest you to add or register the XMPP account, which you should do.